-There are a limited number of spaces in the Pre-K program in the Jackson County School System, and completion of the application process does not guarantee enrollment.
-If the number of applications exceeds the spots available, a drawing will be held in the spring (the 2018 drawing was held March 14), and all applicants will be notified of their status by mail.
+There are a limited number of spaces in the Pre-K program, and completion of the application process does not guarantee enrollment.
+If the number of applications exceeds the spots available, a drawing will be held March 13, 2019 (not March 14 as previously announced).

 You will need the following items to complete the application process: